Automation Opportunities Across the Insurance Value Chain

 Automation brings in a new age of insurance, with an exciting future.

-Manish Garg is the co-founder and chief product officer of Skan.ai, a cognitive process discovery and operational intelligence platform.
+Manish Garg is the co-founder and chief product officer of Skan.ai, a leading process intelligence platform.